Missouri University of Science and Technology: History

-The name comes from the university's history as a mining school.
-Intercollegiate competition began with a baseball game in 1892 with the first football game in the following year.
+The team name comes from the university's history as a mining school.
+Intercollegiate competition began with a baseball game in 1892, with the first football game in the following year.

 Club and intramural sports

 Club sports associated with Missouri S&T include ultimate frisbee, lacrosse, rugby union, roller hockey, trap and skeet, tennis, baseball, and water polo.

-Intramural sports have a very large following at the Missouri S&T. With over 60 men's teams and over 10 women's teams, sports are arranged into divisions.
-Thirty different sports are contested each year: golf, softball, swimming, ultimate, flag football, billiards, badminton, volleyball, racquetball, bowling, basketball, table tennis, tennis, track, weightlifting, and soccer.
+Intramural sports have a large following at the Missouri S&T. With over 60 men's teams and over 10 women's teams, sports are arranged into divisions.
+30 different sports are contested each year: golf, softball, swimming, ultimate, flag football, billiards, badminton, volleyball, racquetball, bowling, basketball, table tennis, tennis, track, weightlifting, and soccer.

 Student life

 The Missouri S&T event calendar includes current campus events.

 There are over 200 student organizations at Missouri S&T, including student government, professional societies, community service organizations, and religious and cultural groups.

 Student media

 The student-run newspaper at Missouri S&T, The Missouri Miner, is published every Thursday during the school year and can be read online, with ongoing digitization of each issue since the first in 1915.
 In February 2007, the paper threatened to sue the school because the university cut funding.
 After a one-school-year break for many reasons including a funding cut, The Missouri Miner continued publication in the fall semester of 2009.

 Production of the university's RollaMo yearbook is handled by undergraduate students.
-Amateur radio station, WØEEE, founded in 1931 and run by the Amateur Radio Club, was the first campus club at MSM and is one of the oldest student/college amateur stations in the US.
-The club is located in Emerson Electrical Company Hall.
+Amateur radio station, WØEEE, founded in 1923 and run by the Amateur Radio Club, was the first campus club at MSM and is one of the oldest student/college amateur stations in the U.S. Since 1999, the club is located in Emerson Electrical Company Hall.

 Two broadcast radio stations are associated with Missouri S&T: KMNR, previously known as KMSM, is a student-run, freeform radio station whose music playlist varies with the mood and inclination of the DJ, with some playing caller requests.
 Every year KMNR hosts two concerts – Freakers Ball in the fall and MasqueRave (formerly Glitter Ball) in the spring.
 KMST, previously known as KUMR, is a member-supported public radio station, typically playing classical, bluegrass and jazz and National Public Radio programs.
 On July 16, 2007, KUMR officially changed its call letters to KMST, in advance of the change of name from "University of Missouri–Rolla" to the "Missouri University of Science and Technology".
 In 2017, KMST's broadcast operations were transferred to the University of Missouri–St. Louis.